-Michelle is a partner in the Halifax office of Cox & Palmer.
+Michelle is a partner in the Halifax office of Cox & Palmer and practices in the complex commercial litigation group as well as the insurance defence group.
 Prior to joining the firm in 2003, Michelle completed her Bachelor of Arts degree at Queen’s University and received her Law Degree from the University of New Brunswick.
 Michelle is fully bilingual in English and French.

-Michelle’s practice focuses primarily on insurance defence work, as well as property and construction litigation.
+Michelle’s practice focuses primarily on contract disputes, property litigation, construction litigation, personal injury defence, commercial claims, fraud and breach of fiduciary duty claims.
+She also has an expertise in expropriation cases having worked for both the expropriating authority and the land owner.
 She has appeared at all levels of court in Nova Scotia and has been involved in many successful mediations and commercial arbitrations.

 Michelle is the Chair of The Coalition of Provincial and Territorial Advisory Councils on the Status of Women consisting of advisory bodies from across the country dedicated to advancing women’s issues within their individual regions but who come together in the interest of women on a national level.